 All requests for procurement shall start with a properly prepared purchase requisition created in the MUNIS electronic financial software system.
 Requisitions must be completely filled out with the proper information, required quotes, documentation, attachments, approvals, account number, and final approval by the Budget Office.
-Without this information, the requisition shall be rejected and returned to the Originating Department.
+Departments will be given 24 hours after notification by Purchasing to provide any missing documentation, after which time the requisition shall be rejected and returned to the Originating Department.